 Don’t Forget to Sleep In

-For those who can, I advise sleeping in till late on Friday morning.
+For those who can, I advise sleeping in till late on the morning of the workshop.
 Maybe have a power nap in the afternoon because we’ll be burning the midnight oil until it runs out.

 Image Post Processing Tuition Included